• Happiness comes more from what we can give, than what we get

 Current Posts

-We are seeking an artist under 30 who identifies as male with South Asian heritage (India, Pakistan, Bangladesh, Afghanistan, Bhutan and Nepal, Sri Lanka or the Maldives) for an artist-in-residency opportunity.
+We are seeking an artist under 30 who identifies as male with Global Majority heritage for an artist-in-residency opportunity.
+Inclusive of non-binary young people.

 Who we are